Super Mario All-Stars

 1

-Attachment The Wart Boss Fight was originally going to sport tomato projectiles like its original incarnation in Super Mario Bros 2 featured.
-They were replaced with cabbages in the final release, but the tomato sprite is still present in the game, albeit unused.
+Attachment The Wart boss fight was originally going to sport tomato projectiles as seen in its original incarnation in Super Mario Bros.
+2. They were replaced with cabbages in the final release, but the tomato sprite is still present in the game, albeit unused.

 subdirectory_arrow_right Super Mario Advance 4: Super Mario Bros.
 3 (Game), Super Mario Bros.
 3 (Game)